kcho/linux_tutorial/README.md

 - bashrc
 - ack
 - simple loop
+- if statement
 - function
 - crontab
 - diff

+- Git
-Vim
+- Vim
     - do the same thing that simple loop does

-Python
+- Python
 ```